 Idaho Fescue is a native, cool season, bunch grass adapted to areas of relatively low moisture.
 It is a hardy native forage for livestock and wildlife early in the season and can be grazed the full season but the pallatability decreases as it goes to seed.
 It is a dominant species in many ranges and is one of the most common grasses in the western United States.
 It can tolerant moderate grazing and still maintain a strong stand.
 Idaho fescue produces a dense and deep root system making it excellent for erosion control.
 Idaho fescue can germinate and establish relatively quickly making it useful for reclamation work.
 Typically germinates in 8 – 10 days when conditions are right.

 - Variety Release Sheet:

-- USDA Sheet: http://www.nrcs.usda.gov/Internet/FSE_PLANTMATERIALS/publications/idpmspg04835.pdf
+- USDA Sheet: https://www.nrcs.usda.gov/plantmaterials/idpmspg04835.pdf

 Southwest Seed is happy to help.
 Please feel free to call or email us for more information about our products and services.
 Before you get in touch, you might take a look at our Planning Guide.
 It has information that you can gather prior to contacting us so that we can efficiently answer your questions.